FrankEnderman/Butter/Overview.md

 if you want to tinker with the code, download the batch file instead. if you are a end user, download the executable (EXE) version.
 ## Compatibility
-the modern versions are not compatible with DOS but the EXE versions will be unstable.
+the modern versions are not compatible with DOS and will not run on windows 8, 7, Vista, XP, 98/95, windows ME
 ## Links for Files
 * [compiled 1.6 Beta 3](https://github.com/FrankEnderman/Butter/blob/Trinity-4/Butter%20OS%201.6%20Beta%203.exe)
 * [ 1.6 Beta 3 Not Compiled](https://github.com/FrankEnderman/Butter/blob/Trinity-4/Trinity%20NT%20Edition.cmd)